• Homepage

 Winchester Great Hall – Arthur’s Round Table

-Banqueting was not just about food and drink, however.
+Banqueting was not just about enjoying food and drink, however.
 A complex ritual of other things was involved.
-These included ornate table layouts and menus, good table manners, service etiquette and hall decorations.
+These included ornate table layouts and a special medieval banquet menu, good table manners, service etiquette and hall decorations.
 Entertainment was also an important part of an enjoyable medieval banquet and included jesters, music and medieval gambling.
 The gourmet and alcoholic delights were just one part of what was involved!

 Where & When Was A Medieval Banquet Held?